-Interest Rate Swap and Credit Default Swap US Civil Actions

-BPLC, BBPLC, and the Company, together with other financial institutions that act as market makers for interest rate swaps, Trade Web, and ICAP, are named as defendants in several antitrust class actions which were consolidated in the SDNY in 2016.
-The complaints allege the defendants conspired to prevent the development of exchanges for interest rate swaps and demand unspecified money damages, treble damages and legal fees.
+Interest Rate Swap and Credit Default Swap US Civil Actions BPLC, BBPLC, and the Company, together with other financial institutions that act as market makers for interest rate swaps (IRS) are named as defendants in several antitrust class actions which were consolidated in the SDNY in 2016.
+The complaints allege the defendants conspired to prevent the development of exchanges for IRS and demand unspecified money damages, treble damages and legal fees.
 Plaintiffs include certain swap execution facilities, as well as buy-side investors.
-The buy-side investors claim to represent a class that transacted in fixed-for-floating interest rate swaps with defendants in the US from 2008 to the present, including, for example, US retirement and pension funds, municipalities, university endowments, corporations, insurance companies and investment funds.
-The case is in discovery.
+The buy-side investors claim to represent a class that transacted in fixed-for-floating IRS with defendants in the US from 2008 to the present, including, for example, US retirement and pension funds, municipalities, university endowments, corporations, insurance companies and investment funds.

-In 2017, a separate suit was filed in the US District Court in the SDNY against the same financial institution defendants in the interest rate swap cases, including BPLC, BBPLC, and the Company, claiming that certain conduct alleged in the interest rate swap cases also caused plaintiff to suffer harm with respect to the Credit Default Swaps market.
+In 2017, a separate suit was filed in the US District Court in the SDNY against the same financial institution defendants in the IRS cases, including BPLC, BBPLC, and the Company, claiming that certain conduct alleged in the IRS cases also caused plaintiff to suffer harm with respect to the Credit Default Swaps market.
 The defendants have moved to dismiss this action.
-Separately, in June 2018, trueEX LLC filed an antitrust class action in the SDNY against eleven financial institutions that act as dealers in the interest rate swap market, including BBPLC and the Company, alleging that the defendants unlawfully conspired to block trueEX from successfully entering the market with its interest rate swap trading platform. trueEX LLC also alleges that the defendants more generally boycotted other anonymous, allto-all interest rate swap trading platforms.
+Separately, in June 2018, trueEX LLC filed an antitrust class action in the SDNY against eleven financial institutions that act as dealers in the IRS market, including BBPLC and the Company, alleging that the defendants unlawfully conspired to block trueEX from successfully entering the market with its IRS trading platform. trueEX LLC also alleges that the defendants more generally boycotted other anonymous, all-to-all IRS trading platforms.
 In November 2018, the court dismissed certain claims for unjust enrichment and tortious interference, but denied a motion to dismiss the federal and state antitrust claims which remain pending.